imrafaelmerino/vertx-effect/docs/README.md

 ```
 This property is extremely important.
 Whenever you see _insertDb(customer)_ in your program you can think of as it was c.
-Pure FP programming help us to reason about the programs we write.
+Pure FP programming help us reason about the programs we write.
 On the other hand, do notice that a Val is lazy, it's
 a description of an effect.
 In FP we describe programs, and it's at the very
 last moment when they're executed.